yuefengz/workflow-use/README.md

 - [ ] Better support for LLM steps
 - [ ] Take output from previous steps and use it as input for next steps
 - [ ] Expose workflows as MCP tools
+- [ ] Use Browser Use to automatically create workflows from websites

 ## Developer experience